-This evaluation board, in a shield form factor, effectively turns a NXP Freedom development board into a complete motor control reference design, compatible with existing NXP Freedom development boards.
-Freedom motor control headers are compatible with Arduino $^{\mathsf{TM}}$ R3 pin layout.
+This evaluation board, in a shield form factor, effectively turns an NXP Freedom development board into a complete motor-control reference design, compatible with existing NXP Freedom development boards.
+The Freedom motor-control headers are compatible with the ArduinoTM R3 pin layout.

 The FRDM-MC-LVPMSM low-voltage, 3-phase Permanent Magnet Synchronous Motor (PMSM) Freedom development platform board has the power supply input voltage of 24-48 VDC with a reverse polarity protection circuitry.
 The auxiliary power supply of 5.5 VDC is created to supply the FRDM MCU boards.
 The output current is up to 5 A RMS.
 The inverter itself is realized by a 3-phase bridge inverter (six MOSFETs) and a 3-phase MOSFET gate driver.
 The analog quantities (such as the 3-phase motor currents, DC-bus voltage, and DC-bus current) are sensed on this board.
 There is also an interface for speed and position sensors (encoder, hall).
-The block diagram of a complete NXP Freedom motor-control development kit is shown below.
+The block diagram of a complete NXP Freedom motor-control development kit is shown in Figure 11.